hivesolutions/pconvert/README.md

 make SYS=darwin
 ```

-It's also possible to build the python extension and install in a local machine.
+It's also possible to build the Python extension and install in a local machine.

 ```bash
 python setup.py install